secondmindlab/secondmindlab/README.md

 ---

-## 📌 Overview
+## 🧬 Overview

-**Second Mind OS Lab** is a self-directed R&D lab focused on designing internal developer platforms and cognitive frameworks that compress mental overhead and accelerate backend product delivery.
+**Second Mind OS Lab** is a self-directed R&D lab focused on building internal developer platforms, execution systems, and mental scaffolds for backend product acceleration.

-We don't just build code — we design execution systems: developer blueprints, cognitive scaffolds, and system-first operating models.
+We don’t just write code — we build **thinking OSes**:
+execution architectures, developer blueprints, and system-first operating models to compress cognitive load and scale clarity.

-This is the engine behind **Nebula Dev Studio** and the foundation of modular execution at scale.
+This is the engine behind **Nebula Dev Studio** and the inner sandbox of **system thinkers** who believe in building fast by thinking better — not just working harder.

 ---